William Frederick Hafner founded his first toy company in 1901 in Chicago, Il.,

 The early Hafner trains bore the Overland Flyer brand and closely resembled competing offerings

-from American Flyer.
+from American Flyer's #1100-#1200 car series.
 As late as 1917 a car appeared in American Flyer's product line that closely

 resembled a Hafner design.
-This suggests the two companies worked together in their early days,
+The two companies did not work together in these early days.
+It is more likely

-or that one or both companies copied designs from the other.
-Since American Flyer was known to
+that one or both companies copied designs from each other freely, as Hafner may have actually created the original

-have purchased rolling stock from German competitor Bing, it is
+It is also believed that both Hafner and American flyer may have purchased rolling stock from German competitor

 possible that American Flyer also purchased from Hafner, or vice versa.